chris-townsend/project-two/README.md

  - Copy the Email.js SDK into the head of your HTML file and add your personal public key to the emailjs.init parameter - It must be placed here to work.

- - Create a JavaScript file and create the function which gets the params from the contact form, add the nessecary onclick feature and Id's to the HTML code.
+ - Create a JavaScript file and create the function which gets the params from the contact form, add the necessary onclick feature and Id's to the HTML code.
  ![Email message before send](./assets/images/readme-images/email-js-before.webp)
  ![Confirmed Email](./assets/images/readme-images/email-js.webp)

 5. Instructions Modal - When the Instructions button is clicked the Instructions pop-up modal will appear and the background is darkened slighty to cover the homepage.
 The font used within this modal has been kept as Montserrat Alternates to keep the style consistant through-out.
 The Instructions have been kept simple so that they are easy to understand.
 The X to close the Instructions box changes colour on hover to give feedback to the user that it is interactive.
 It is located in the top right of the box.
-Another added feature for closing the modal is that a user can click anywhere outside the box to get back onto the game page.
+Another added feature for closing the modal is that a user can click anywhere outside the box to get back onto the homepage.
 This was implemented for the age demographic of the game; they might not see the X button in the top right corner and it is slightly harder to click on smaller objects with the mallet cursor.

 ![Instructions](./assets/images/readme-images/instruction-modal.webp)

 6. Social Icons - The social media icons that have been added to the footer of my modals have been made **interative** by using the *hover*: *transform* function.
-I have used a box shadow for when an icon is hovered over so that the user acknowedges the action.
+This just adds a little extra UX  for the user and makes them acknowledge when the icons being hovered over.

 ![Social Icons hover Effect](./assets/images/readme-images/hover-social-icon.webp)